Miriamfark/charity-app/README.md

 ## How To Use

 1. Start by forking and cloning this github repository.
-3. Install all dependencies from the frontend by running `$npm install`
+3. Navigate into the client folder and install all dependencies from the frontend by running `$npm install`
 4. Start the frontend server by running
 `$npm start`
-5. Install all dependencies from the backend server by running `$ bundle install`
+5. Open a new terminal tab and install all dependencies from the backend server by running `$ bundle install`
 6. Start the backend server by running
  `$rails s`